George-Olufemi/edvora/README.md

 # Edvora Test website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Website was built with [ React ](https://github.com/facebook/create-react-app).

 ## Packages and Dependencies Installed